RevatiRaut998/js-basic-apps/todo-app/README.md

-# 📝 To-Do List App (Add Only)
+# 📝 To-Do List App (Add + Delete)

 This is a basic **To-Do List App** built using **HTML**, **CSS**, and **vanilla JavaScript**.

 Users can:
+- Add tasks using an input field
-- Type in a task
+- See each task listed
-- Click the "Add Task" button
+- Delete tasks individually using the ❌ button
-- See the task appear in a list below

-No delete or edit functionality is added yet — this version focuses only on **adding tasks**.

 ---

 ## 🔧 Features

-- Dynamically adds new list items using JavaScript
+- Add tasks to a list
-- Clears the input box after each task is added
+- Dynamically generate Delete buttons for each task
-- Ignores empty or blank tasks using `.trim()`
+- Remove tasks using `.remove()` method

 ---

 ## 🧠 What I Learned

-- DOM manipulation (`getElementById`, `createElement`, `appendChild`)
+- How to manipulate the DOM dynamically
-- Event handling with `addEventListener`
-- How to read input values from an `<input>` field
+- How to attach `click` events to newly created elements
-- Using JavaScript to update the HTML dynamically
+- Using `element.remove()` to delete DOM nodes
+- Better understanding of how JS controls the browser screen

 ---